chaquator/chaq-di-ts/README.md

 ### Terminology

--   Interface - Collection of objects, deonated by a unique name and a type, that have some dependency on each other in order to be constructed
+-   Interface - Collection of objects, denoted by a unique name and a type, that have some dependency on each other in order to be constructed
 -   Members - Individual object in a interface, has a unique name and a type
 -   Dependencies - For a given member, a list of other members which need to be constructed first, as this member